jojo-rdan/jojo-rdan/README.md

 👨🏻‍💻 Full Stack Web Developer, Test Automation Engineer and Data Engineer!

 👨🏻‍💻 Some things about me:
-- 🌱 I’m currently learning React, React-Native, Node.js, Express, MongoDB, JavaScript, HTML/CSS, Salesforce, and more!
+- 🌱 I’m currently learning Data engineering testing and more!
 - ⚡ Fun fact: When I was 18 I broke my tooth eating a Dorito 😂

 💡 I´m not a genius(yet 👀) but: